sl-design-system/components/.changeset/odd-bottles-fix.md

 Various fixes:
 - Make it possible to close a tooltip with Escape key
-- Fixed showing a tooltip not only once
+- Fix issue where the tooltip was broken after first show
-- Fixed showing shared tooltip
+- Fix showing shared tooltip
-- Fixed tooltip accessibility - removed `aria-expaned` from a tooltip component
+- Fix tooltip accessibility - removed `aria-expanded` which is not applicable for tooltips